Occupational Therapy

 Occupational therapy promotes wellness and independence in all areas of self-care, work and leisure.

-Our occupational therapy services focus on the client’s physical, cognitive, and emotional strengths and barriers to participate in their everyday activities.
-Assessments are completed in the home, school, worksite or at our clinic.
+Our occupational therapy services focus on our client’s physical, cognitive, emotional strengths and barriers to participate in their everyday activities.

-The goal of our intervention is to identify and implement required supports, education, equipment, and/or technology to increase our client’s safety and independence in personal care, activities of daily living, and employability.
+Assessments are completed in the home, school, workplace or community.
+The goal of our intervention is to identify and implement required supports, education, equipment, and/or technology to increase our client’s safety, mobility and independence in personal care, activities of daily living, and employability.

 Occupational Therapy Services